Rajathesh2002/cricket-data-cleaning/README.md

 🔍 Analysis of player performance using aggregation, filtering, and group-based insights

-📈 Visualizations to showcase top scorers, consistent players, and country-wise stats 📂 Dataset: `cricket_raw_data.csv` included for reproducibility and testing.
+📈 Visualizations to showcase top scorers, consistent players, and country-wise stats

 Tools Used
 Python